Instacart Product Designer Salary | $209K-$395K+ | Levels.fyi

 Product Designer compensation in United States at Instacart ranges from $209K per year for L4 to $395K per year for L7.
 The median yearly compensation in United States package totals $243K.
-View the base salary, stock, and bonus breakdowns for Instacart's total compensation packages.
-Last updated: 9/24/2025
+View the base salary, equity, and bonus breakdowns for Instacart's total compensation packages.
+Last updated: 9/25/2025

 Level Name